ermut/freebox-revolution-clock-oled/README.md

 Notes

 If the display stays blank, verify the I2C address (0x3C is common, sometimes 0x3D)

 Make sure your OLED module is I2C (not SPI)

-Contrast/brightness can be adjusted in the code if needed
+Contrast/brightness can be adjusted in the code